 • You may be sent to a halfway house or other intervention program.

-• If your probation was a Suspended Imposition of Sentence, meaning you were not convicted of a crime but accepted probation as a lesser punishment to a potential conviction, the judge can impose up to the maximum penalty of the original charge.
+• If your probation was a Suspended Imposition of Sentence (SIS), meaning you were not convicted of a crime but accepted probation as a lesser punishment to a potential conviction, the judge can impose up to the maximum penalty of the original charge.

-• If your probation was a Suspended Execution of Sentence, that means you were convicted but offered probation as a chance to avoid jail or prison time.
+• If your probation was a Suspended Execution of Sentence (SES), that means you were convicted but offered probation as a chance to avoid jail or prison time.
 After a probation violation, a judge may then impose the original sentence.

 Your chances of being sent to jail or prison are much greater without a criminal defense lawyer by your side.
-The probation violation attorneys of Combs Law know how to work a courtroom and get the best possible results for their St. Louis, MO clients.
+The probation violation attorneys of Combs Waterkotte know how to work a courtroom and get the best possible results for their St. Louis and Missouri clients.

 Contact An Experienced Probation Violation Attorney

-Contact An Experienced St. Louis Probation Violation Attorney
+Contact An Experienced St. Louis, MO Probation Violation Attorney

-At Combs Law Group, we understand that many people on probation are either unable or unwilling to meet the difficult conditions of their probation.
-If you have violated probation even through no fault of your own, you should know that you do not have to go through the process of dealing with your violation alone.
-Our firm has helped many clients across the St. Louis area lessen the impact of probation violations on their record, or even have their probation period ended early.
-Call us today at (314) 900-HELP or contact us online today for a free, confidential case review.
+We understand that many people on probation are either unable or unwilling to meet the difficult conditions of their probation.
+If you have violated probation, even through no fault of your own, you should know that you do not have to go through the process of dealing with your violation alone.
+Combs Waterkotte has helped many clients across the St. Louis area and throughout Missouri lessen the impact of probation violations on their record, or even have their probation period ended early.
+Call us today at (314) 900-HELP or contact us today for a free, confidential case review.